Blog

 •

-Coaching as a Natural EVOLution
+Coaching is a Natural Evolution

 Leadership coaching is not a departure from my development career; it is an evolution of it.
-The same skills that made me effective in fundraising - strategic thinking, active inquiry, pattern recognition, and storytelling now help my clients gain clarity, confidence, and momentum.
+The same skills that made me effective in fundraising like strategic thinking, active inquiry, pattern recognition, and storytelling now help my clients gain clarity, confidence, and momentum.